 The chance to develop colon cancer partly depends on if you get regular colonoscopies.
 A colonoscopy can reduce the risk of colon cancer by removing the polyps before they have a chance to develop into cancer.

-Another reason to know about JPS is that people with a SMAD4 gene mutation have a higher chance of also having another condition called hereditary hemorrhagic telangiectasia (HHT).
+Another thing to know about JPS is that people with a SMAD4 pathogenic gene variant have a higher chance of also having another condition called hereditary hemorrhagic telangiectasia (HHT).
 Our genes are very complex, and sometimes different changes in the same gene can cause different health issues.
-Some changes (mutations) in the SMAD4 gene only cause JPS, while different changes in the same SMAD4 gene can cause JPS and HHT.
+Some variants in the SMAD4 gene only cause JPS, while different variants in the same SMAD4 gene can cause JPS and HHT.
 This result may come up while doing testing for another, unrelated condition as part of general genetic screening.
 HHT can cause nose bleeds and an increased risk for aneurysms and arteriovenous malformations (groups of abnormal blood vessels connecting arteries and veins in the brain and lungs).
 There is treatment available for people with HHT.